What are you focused on?

 - Your customers and prospective customer's needs, behaviors segments..

-- Your potential issues and influences arising from external environments including the economy, politics, legal influences, regulations, competition, technology, ecology, demographics, culture psychographics, geography etc…
+- Your potential issues and influences arising from external environments including the economy, politics, legal influences, regulations, competition, technology, demographics, culture, psychographics, geography etc…

-With this understanding, you need to engage as a leader and with your key people, both employees and other stakeholders or outside advisors, to turn these assessments into understanding and then implement a process to inter-relate the different facets of this understanding to create ideas, insights and prospective strategies.
+With this understanding, engaging as a leader with both employees and other stakeholders or outside advisor to turn these assessments into understanding is key.
+And once understanding is achieved, then a successful action plan can be developed.
+Implementing an action plan based on this is a bit more complex because it is often changing and sometimes quite rapidly.
+This is often why it requires a process to periodically inter-relate (discuss) the different facets of this understanding to create ideas, insights and new prospective strategies.
 As part of this, you should create a listing of your internal strengths and weaknesses as well as a summary of your threats, opportunities and potentially trends.
-This so-called SWOTT, however is perhaps, the most mis-used concept in business planning.
+This so-called SWOTT, however, is perhaps, the most mis-used concept in business planning.
 Without the right assessment (research), it is most commonly a list of dated and unchallenged assumptions that when used to develop ideas and strategies results in the wrong strategy and disastrous consequences.